Join us as we celebrate Pollinator Week at the Field Museum!

-Pollinator Week is an annual, national celebration in support of pollinator health - various activities will take place around the museum.
+Pollinator Week is an annual, national celebration in support of pollinator health.
+Various activities will take place around the museum from June 22, 2026 to June 28, 2026.

 Families with 2-6 year olds are invited to a free, drop-in storytime session with guests Librarian Megan and Scientist Nicole that will leave you buzzing with excitement.
 This event will take place in the Rice Native Gardens (weather permitting) or in the Crown Family PlayLab in the case of inclement weather.